orbitmines/archive/projects/OrbitMines Minimap.md

 ###### Ongoing Logistics
 [[ONGOING Project Logistics - OrbitMines Bot]]
 	[[ONGOING Project - Funding]]
+		This project needs funding, or reach me at:
 		"SIDN rejected but good feedback when asked for clarification, will resubmit" "NLnet, rejected, no response when asked for feedback" "NLnet, rejected, sent [] to ask for feedback"